what causes swim bladder disease in angelfish?

 Change Diet

 After this period, feed the fish a cooked and skinned pea.
 Just one!
-These fish are small, and yours is already dealing with a stomach issue.
+These fish are small, and yours already has a stomach issue.
 Peas are full of fiber and great for helping matter to shift through the stomach and intestines.

 Repeat this once a day for an additional 2-3 days.
-If the fish shows signs of recovery, you can begin alternating between peas and normal fish food.
+If the fish shows signs of recovery, you can begin alternating between peas and everyday fish food.
 It’s best to avoid:

 • Floating pellets